hiennguyen9874/yolov7-face-detection/README.md

 ## TODO

-- How to achieve map of yolov7-tiny in [deepcam-cn/yolov5-face](https://github.com/deepcam-cn/yolov5-face)
+- How to achieve mAP of yolov7-tiny in [deepcam-cn/yolov5-face](https://github.com/deepcam-cn/yolov5-face)

 ## Acknowledgments